SheetJS/js-word/README.md

 # xls

-Currently a parser for XLS files.
+Currently a parser for XLS (BIFF8) and XML (2003/2004) files.
 Cleanroom implementation from the Microsoft Open Specifications.

 ## Installation